wittrockscode/WebMLOpenEO/README.md

 It can be cloned with `git clone --recurse-submodules https://github.com/wittrockscode/WebMLOpenEO.git`.

-If this was cloned without the `recurse-submodules` flag, use `git submodule update --init --recursive`.
+If this repository was cloned without the `recurse-submodules` flag, use `git submodule update --init --recursive`.

 ## Local deploy with docker